Professional Vintage Bulova Watch Repair & Restoration

 The majority of Bulova’s mechanical movements during the mid-20th century were made in Switzerland, especially those used in higher-grade models, automatics, and watches sold internationally.
 These movements were produced at Bulova’s Swiss manufacturing facilities, primarily in Bienne/Biel, and sometimes based on or modified from Swiss ébauche movements made by companies like ETA, Felsa, A. Schild, and Peseux.
 Movements like the 10BZAC, 11AFAC, and 10CSC were Swiss-made and often featured high jewel counts, shock protection, and refined finishing.

 If you would like to initiate the repair of your vintage timepiece, be sure to visit how to begin the repair process for your own vintage watch.
-For additional information on watches we work on please visit these pages: Vintage Rolex repair, Vintage Breitling repair, Vintage Omega repair, and Vintage Heuer repair.
+For additional information on watches we work on please visit these pages: Vintage Rolex repair— Vintage Breitling repair —Vintage Omega repair — Vintage Heuer repair and Pocket Watch Repair.
+See my FAQ for additional information, and visit Watch Repair Case Studies.